mmohsenm/uncertainopt/tutorial.md

 too soon which puts a burden on their applicability.
 In this guide, I'm trying to provide a simple tutorial on how to solve optimization problems (mainly linear and mixed integer linear programming) when we face some uncertainty.
-I give a simple practical example and show how one can formulate that problem in the presence of uncertainty, provide useful algorithms and present sample codes in Python for reference.
+We give a simple practical example and show how one can formulate that problem in the presence of uncertainty, provide useful algorithms and present sample codes in Python for reference.

+## Prerequisites
+We assume a reader of this tutorial is familiar with basics Linear and Mixed Integer Programming, and knows what _Decision Variables_, _Constraints_, _Objective Function_, and _Non-negativity restriction_ are.

 ## Modeling Uncertainty
+Before explaining possible approaches one may take to solve an optimization problem under uncertainty, let me refresh your memory on deterministic LP/MIP problems.
+A typical LP/MIP problem has a mathematical form like this:

 ### Mean value, Worst case and Best case optimization
 ### Chance Constrained Optimization
 ### Recourse Models